mklilley/mklilley.github.io/content/posts/constrained-particles/index.md

 author = "Matt Lilley"
 title = "Constrained particles" date = "2023-05-10"
-description = "Interactive particle simulation with constraints - each particle must stay equidistant from two other particles. " tags = [
+description = "GPT and I built a interactive particle simulation with constraints - each particle must stay equidistant from two other particles.
+It took just a few hours to make and was a joy to have GPT as a collaborator." tags = [
     "science",
     "technology",